Home » New York » Statue of Liberty tickets

 Vladone / Getty

-The best time to visit the Statue of Liberty is as soon as it opens at 9 am to 10.30 am because you get to avoid the crowd.
+The best time to visit the Statue of Liberty is as soon as it opens from 9 am to 10.30 am because you get to avoid the crowd.

-When you start early, you can explore the outdoors Liberty monument when the weather is pleasant and reach the Immigration Museum on Ellis Island as the temperatures go up.
+When you start early, you can explore the Liberty Monument outdoors when the weather is pleasant and reach the Immigration Museum on Ellis Island as the temperatures go up.

 Locals from the New York Metropolitan area visit on holidays and weekends, crowding the ferries.